Firehed/perkfolio-website/pages/faq.md

 ### How does Perkfolio compare to a spreadsheet/shared note/etc?

 We created Perkfolio out of frustration with using a shared note to organize a couple dozen different loyalty programs!
-Between syncing issues and not working well on spotty connections while traveling, we knew we could do better.
+Between syncing issues, not working well on a small screen, and spotty connections causing problems while traveling, we knew we could do better.

 Compared to a spreadsheet, google doc, and everything else we tried, Perkfolio: